uwdata/setcola/README.md

 SetCoLa is a domain-specific language for specifying high-level graph layout constraints relative to properties of the underlying graph.
 This repository contains a SetCoLa compiler that generates constraints for [WebCoLa](http://ialab.it.monash.edu/webcola/) and includes an [online graph editor](https://uwdata.github.io/setcola/).

 ## Citation
-If you are interested in this work, please see [our research paper](https://homes.cs.washington.edu/~jhoffs/website/resources/papers/2018-SetCoLa-EuroVis.pdf) from EuroVis 2018 and consider citing our work:
+If you are interested in this work, please see [our EuroVis 2018 research paper](http://idl.cs.washington.edu/papers/setcola/) and consider citing our work:

 ```
 @inproceedings{2016-setcola,